mattbelland/amgit/en/01-introduction/01-chapter1.markdown

 ### Your Diff Tool ###

 Another useful option you may want to configure is the default diff tool to use to resolve merge conflicts.
-Say you want to use vimdiff:
+Say you want to use meld (because you do):

-	$ git config --global merge.tool tkdiff
+	$ git config --global merge.tool meld

 Git accepts kdiff3, tkdiff, meld, xxdiff, emerge, vimdiff, gvimdiff, ecmerge, and opendiff as valid merge tools.
 You can also set up a custom tool; see Chapter 7 for more information about doing that.